Team players wanted

 In the increasingly popular fantasy role plays, for instance, gamers regularly agree to meet for group adventures.
 Teams of up to 100 gamers are pitted against superior virtual opponents or other teams in coordinated ways.
 The team can only be successful in the end if all the team members perform their tasks precisely over long periods of time and help their fellow gamers in the event of problems.

 As a result, even young gamers learn to keep highly heterogeneous teams together across linguistic and cultural barriers, to mediate in the event of conflicts and to find fast solutions for technical issues.
 For instance, when an important part of the globally connected team is incapacitated in the middle of a pixel competition due to a local internet problem.

 At the same time, the gaming groups are in fierce competition with each other.
-If a team – typically called a guild in gamer parlance – scores no successes the team members may threaten to switch to other guilds.
+If a team scores no successes the team members may threaten to switch to other teams.
 That calls for negotiation skills to keep them on board.
 Consequently, there are many parallels to the world of work.